strapi/documentation/docs/user-docs/latest/plugins/installing-plugins-via-marketplace.md

 ![The Marketplace interface](../assets/plugins/marketplace-v4.png)

-Plugins are displayed on individual cards containing:
+In the Marketplace, plugins are displayed on individual cards containing:

 - the plugin name
 - the plugin description